emberjs/rfcs/text/0000-router-service-computed-query-params.md

 The `RouterService` api documentation will need to be updated with examples on how to get and set the query params.

-This could be the primary we use query params, instead of the controller params.
+This could be the primary way we use query params, instead of the controller params.

 ## Drawbacks